 The program is defined in Article 35 of your Collective Agreement.
 Protections such as the STSP are an important advantage of being a unionized professional.

 Assuming you meet the eligibility requirements, you will receive 130 STSP sick days starting on January 1 each year:

-New full-time employees will receive your annual allotment of STSP days after you have worked 20 consecutively scheduled working days.
+New employees will receive your annual allotment of STSP days after you have worked 20 consecutively scheduled working days.